yatharthranjan/RADAR-Terraform/README.md

 3. Set the variable in .env file for configuration of HDFS docker containers

+4. Follow the Configuration option for other RADAR components as mentioned in `distributed-setup/hdfs/radar-cp-stack/README.md`

-4. Initialise terraform in the directory
+5. Initialise terraform in the directory
     ```sh
       cd distributed-setup/hdfs
       terraform init
     ```
-5. Run terraform plan to dry run your setup
+6. Run terraform plan to dry run your setup
     ```sh
-      terraform plan
+      terraform plan -var-file="env.tfvars" -out=tf.plan
     ```
-6. Apply the terraform plan
+7. Apply the terraform plan
     ```sh
-      terraform apply -var-file="env.tfvars"
+      terraform apply "tf.plan"
     ```

 ### Optional